Asian stocks slide for 3rd day on economic growth fears

 "Global equities are struggling as the world anticipates surging rates will trigger a much sooner and possibly severe global recession," Edward Moya of Oanda said in a report.

+Also Friday, Vietnam's central bank raised a key lending rate by a full 1 percentage point, surprising forecasters.
+The State Bank of Vietnam appeared to be trying to cool inflation while also discouraging a capital outflow in search of higher interest rates abroad.

-The selling reflects investor fears the Fed and other central banks might be willing to tolerate a deep slowdown in economic activity to get prices under control.
+Investors fear the Fed and other central banks might be willing to tolerate a painful slump in economic activity to get prices under control.

 Some point to signs the U.S. economy is cooling as support for the Fed to back off plans for more rate hikes.
-But chair Jerome Powell said Wednesday that the Fed will keep rates higher for an extended time if needed to get inflation back to its 2% target.
+But chair Jerome Powell said Wednesday the Fed will keep rates elevated for an extended time if needed to get inflation back to its 2% target.

 U.S. consumer inflation eased to 8.3% in August from the previous month's 9.1% peak.
 But core inflation, which strips out volatile food and energy prices to give a clearer picture of the trend, rose to 0.6% over the previous month, up from July's 0.3% increase.
 That indicated pressure for prices to rise still was strong.